|

 morphologies.

-crystals per drop.
-For example, 9 different concentrations of seed stock
+crystals per drop (experiment with thermolysin shown above).
+For example, different concentrations of seed stock

-could be placed in the rows A1 to A9 above.
-Six different conditions
+could be placed in the PCR loading tubes shown 1 - 1E-6 dilution above.
+Four different conditions

-could be place in the six columns labeled P1 to P6 above.
+could be placed into the four columns labeled P1 to P4 above.

 This is a very effective way to get a really reliable supply of crystals